meilisearch/strapi-plugin-meilisearch/README.md

 ### Customizing search indexing

 1. By default, this plugin will create a search index with name same as that of model's name.
 This behavior can be changed by defining a property `searchIndexName` in your model.js file.
-For eg:
 2. By default, this plugin will send all the data present in the current model instance to MeiliSearch instance for indexing.
 This behavior can be changed by defining a static function called `toSearchIndex( modelInstance )` which should return the data which will be sent to MeiliSearch for indexing.
+3. While specifying a custom index name, if the index is shared more than one model, then this plugin need to handle statistics display, index deletion etc in a special way by considering that. so we need to specify that information by adding a optional field called `isUsingCompositeIndex` in model file
+4. If multiple models are using same index, we can not get statistics of individual models.
+For that to work, we need to add an flag field while sending data for index.
+Name of that flag field should be specified in model definition as `searchIndexTypeId` This is applicable only if we are using a composite index.

 For eg:
 api/mymodelname/models/mymodelname.js